vproxy-tools/panama-native-interface/README.md

   This shouldn't be a problem, because normally people won't define "all upper case" type names or member fields.
 * The `CallSite<T>` is only allowed in parameters, you cannot use it in struct fields.
   However you can store it in a field inside your C code and use it later, even using it on a new thread.
+  Also, in Java, you can construct `PNIFunc` objects using `PNIFunc.VoidFunc.of(...)` or `T.Func.of(...)` to build a pointer to PNIFunc and retrieve memory of it using `func.MEMORY` then assign it to wherever you want.

 </details>